HSLdevcom/jore4-flux/README.md

 - `FRONTEND_DOCKER_IMAGE`: redefines which frontend docker image should be used instead of the e2e cluster default.
 E.g `FRONTEND_DOCKER_IMAGE="hsldevcom/jore4-ui:latest"`
-- `BACKEND_DOCKER_IMAGE`: redefines which backend docker image should be used instead of the e2e cluster default.
-E.g `FRONTEND_DOCKER_IMAGE="hsldevcom/jore4-backend:latest"`
+- `HASURA_DOCKER_IMAGE`: redefines which hasura docker image should be used instead of the e2e cluster default.
+E.g `FRONTEND_DOCKER_IMAGE="hsldevcom/jore4-hasura:latest"`

 To stop and remove the cluster, call `kind delete clusters jore4-local-cluster`.
 This will delete the docker container(s) where Kind is running and free up all resources.
 Currently we are not using